onlyhavecans/squirrels.wtf/content/posts/2025-09-09-buying-music-in-2025.md

 tags:
   - music
   - self-hosting
-  - drm
 ---

-Recently I wrote about [bandcamp]({{< relref "2025-04-29-use-bandcamp-but-dont-trust-bandcamp.md" >}}) and why I buy music in general, but I thought I would also talk about I buy music, and how I listen to it.
+Recently I wrote about [bandcamp]({{< relref "2025-04-29-use-bandcamp-but-dont-trust-bandcamp.md" >}}) and [[why I buy music in general]], but I thought I would also add, HOW do I buy music right now.

+All of these options offer fully drm-free music files without any proprietary formats or anything.
+This isn't about kracking or anything.
+It's about ways I can give money to download music that I can use however I see fit whenever I see fit..

 ## Where I Buy Music

-### #1 Bandcamp
+### Top Pick Bandcamp

-Currently IMO the best way to buy any and all music… is they have it
+Currently the best way to buy music… if they have it.

-Format: Too many to choose from
+Format: Too many to choose from (but I recommend FLAC or MP3 320)

 The Good:
 - Lets you listen to an album several times before you buy even